Taito-Code/Realtimely-Docs/docs/02_getting-started/05_realtime_user_action.md

 }
 ```

 User action monitoring is started by passing the callback function to the argument of `useRealtimeUserAction` and executing it.
 By executing the return value `pushUserAction` each time the button is pressed, an event is issued and the callback function is executed.
-Therefore, you can see that the number of the pressed button is output as standard in console.log.
+Therefore, you can see that the number of the pressed button in console logs.